WDverse/Challenge-2/README.md

 ## Description

-This webpage was created for Horiseon.
-It has a codbase that follows accessibility  standards to optimize the website for search engines.
-The webpage contains insights on Search Engine Optimization, Online Reputation Management, Social Media Marketing, Lead Generation, Brand Awareness and Cost Management.
-Through this project, I realised semantic elements made webpages more accessible.
-Furthermore, the addition of comments to a CSS file makes the file more readable.
-Lastly, the project gave me the opportunity to examine the functions of the various CSS selector types.
+This webpage shows my portfolio.
+It has a codbase that follows accessibility  standards.
+The webpage contains some information about me, links to my works, and contact links.
+Through this project, I realised that it's ideal to group elements appropriately to enable seamless application of css properties.
+Media queries also allow for greater control over responsiveness.

 ## Installation